Mira Mehta: Reception

-Yoga Matters calls Yoga the Iyengar Way "an influential classic textbook."
-In his foreword to the book, Iyengar wrote that he was "pleased to be associated with this work of my pupils."
+In his foreword to Yoga the Iyengar Way, Iyengar wrote that he was "pleased to be associated with this work of my pupils."
 The journalist and yoga teacher Ann Pizer, writing on Very Well Fit, comments that many practitioners see the book as a complement to Iyengar's own Light on Yoga, and that the combination of big colour illustrations and "explicit alignment points" actually make it rather more approachable.
 The yoga teacher and journalist Marina Jung, writing in Australian Yoga Life, called the book a "bestseller" and "highly influential throughout the world".

 Madhavi Kolhatkar, reviewing Yoga Explained for Annals of the Bhandarkar Oriental Research Institute, writes that the book sets the practice of asanas in the context of the Yoga Sutras of Patanjali.
 Each unit of the book presents an asana, a page on the Yoga Sutras, and a section on philosophy.